qmk/qmk_firmware/keyboards/quantrik/kyuu/keymaps/default/readme.md

-# The default keymap for kyuu
+# The default keymap for Kyuu